What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 Conclusion

-After reading this article, it is clear that the size of the kayak one needs depends on their height.
+After reading this article, it is clear that the kayak size one needs depends on their height.
 For those who are under 5’5”, a kayak between 8 and 10 feet long will work well.
 For those who are between 5’5” and 6’2”, a kayak between 10 and 14 feet long will be a good size.
 Finally, for those over 6’2”, a kayak between 12 and 14 feet long will be the best size.